oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/domain-lifecycle/README.md

 $ waitForDomain.sh -n my-namespace -d my-domain -p Completed
 ```

-Use the following command to wait for a domain to fully shutdown:
+Use the following command to wait for a domain to fully shut down:

 ```
 $ waitForDomain.sh -n my-namespace -d my-domain -p 0